 1-4 May 2008 Creighton, Knox Co (Brogie 2009)

 4 May 2007 near Glen, Sioux Co (Brogie 2008)

 There are four additional reports in the period 17 Mar-14 May, none documented, but all likely correct.
 An immature was reported with White-crowned Sparrows at Sacramento-Wilcox Area, Phelps Co 17 Mar 2002.
 One trapped and banded at Halsey, Thomas Co 7 May 1950 was with Harris’s Sparrows (Smith 1950), but no other details were provided.
 Another was reported attending a feeder near Elsmere, Cherry Co for two weeks prior to 30 April 1962 (Held 1962).
 One reported on a spring count near Scottsbluff, Scotts Bluff Co 14 May 1966 was described as having “yellow on the crown of the head” (Banghart 1966).

-Fall: Three of the four reports are documented:
+Fall: Three of the five reports are documented:

 25-26 Nov 1984 immature, Alliance, Box Butte Co (cited above)